YahyaAlBenni/IOT_Smart_Water_Management_System/CoAP_Implementation/README.md

 Run the controller: python controller.py

-4. Implement the Client:
+4. Implement the user:
-The client retrieves sensor data from the CoAP server every 5 seconds.
+The user retrieves sensor data from the CoAP server every 5 seconds.
 It filters out the notification field and displays sensor values.
 If notifications exist, they are displayed as alerts.

-Run the client: python client.py
+Run the client: python user.py

 5. Results and Observations:
 The system successfully transmits sensor data from the controller to the server and retrieves it using the client.